 Simple stratification rules

-Annual screening for DR has been adopted by several national screening programs (e.g., 27, 28, 3). isk-based stratified screening intervals are likely to be introduced in a number of countries within the next years in order to cope with the imminent significant rise in the number of .
+Annual screening for DR has been adopted by several national screening programs (e.g., 27, 28, 33).
+Risk-based stratified screening intervals are likely to be introduced in a number of countries within the next years in order to cope with the imminent significant rise in the number of PWD.
 We explored with our data the overall accuracy of prediction using simple stratification rules based on retinopathy level alone to identify low and high-risk patients (the latter group consisting of patients who develop STDR within a year).
 Ideally, low-risk patients could be offered 2-year screening intervals or longer intervals.
-We define sensitivity as the percentage of patients, out of patients who develop STDR within a year, who are correctly predicted by the rule (and therefore allocated to annual screening intervals).
-Specificity is defined as the percentage of patients, out of patients who do not develop STDR within a year, who are correctly predicted by the rule as not developing STDR within a year (and therefore are allocated to biennial screening intervals).
+We define sensitivity as the percentage of patients, out of the patients who develop STDR within a year, who are correctly predicted by the rule (and therefore allocated to annual screening intervals).
+Specificity is defined as the percentage of patients, out of the patients who do not develop STDR within a year, who are correctly predicted by the rule as not developing STDR within a year (and therefore are allocated to biennial screening intervals).
 We also calculated the reduction in the number of screening episodes achieved by simple stratification rules when compared to the currently recommended annual screening.

+Subgroup analyses were conducted to further explore the effect of diabetes type on the classification performance.

 RESULTS

-7-year data from 13,103 people with diabetes w .
+7-year data from 13,103 people with diabetes were included in our model.
 The median follow-up was 6 years between March 2009 and January 2016.
 The demographic and clinical characteristics by prognostic group are provided in Table 1.
-Compared to the non-STDR group, we found that patients who developed STDR during the follow-up period were more likely to be men, younger, have type I diabetes, longer disease duration, higher HbA1c and were likely to screening appointments.
+Screening visits for which model covariates were not available were excluded from the final model (12%).
+Compared to the non-STDR group, we found that patients who developed STDR during the follow-up period were more likely to be men, younger, have type I diabetes, longer disease duration, higher HbA1c and were more likely to have missed screening appointments.

-As expected, the majority of patients who developed STDR (74%) within a year screen interval exhibited in both eyes at their previous screen visit (prediction visit); only a small percentage of patients (12%) who developed STDR showed no DR in either eye at their previous screen visit.
-This trend is reversed for patients who did not develop STDR (78% showed no DR in both eyes and only 9% showed in both eyes at the time of prediction).
+As expected, the majority of patients who developed STDR (74%) within a year screen interval exhibited mild NPDR / BDR in both eyes at their previous screen visit (prediction visit); only a small percentage of patients (12%) who developed STDR showed no DR in either eye at their previous screen visit.
+This trend is reversed for patients who did not develop STDR (78% showed no DR in both eyes and only 9% showed mild NPDR / BDR in both eyes at the time of prediction).

 Table 1